| ! Hunting & Fishing Licenses | Boat Registration Renewal|

 This law was passed in response to 42 U.S.C.A. § 666(a)(13)(2003) which states that the social security number of “any applicant for a professional license, driver’s license, occupational license, recreational license, or marriage license be recorded on the application.”

-This is a mandatory requirement due to State law.
+This is a mandatory requirement due to State and Federal law.
 A license may not be issued without the social security number being recorded as stated above.

 Notes to Nonresidents

-Applicants holding a nonresident driver license will be considered a nonresident for the purposes of purchasing a hunting or fishing license even if they are able to produce other evidence of residency (with the exception of active duty military).
+Applicants holding a nonresident driver license will be considered a nonresident for the purposes of purchasing a hunting or fishing license even if they are able to produce other evidence of residency, including nonresident landowners (with the exception of active duty military).